 - They were unlikely to be able to establish their right to native title.ii

 Because of poor record keeping, no one knows the precise number of children forcibly removed under the Act, or under other similar legislation deployed around the country.
 Estimates vary.

 Peter Read, who has carried out extensive research on the removal of Indigenous children in Australia, has suggested a figure of up to 50,000 people 'would not be unreasonable'.

-The Bringing Them Home Report suggests a maximum figure of one in three Indigenous children were removed and a minimum of one in ten, and stated that no Indigenous family is untouched by forced separation.iii
+The Bringing Them Home report suggests a maximum figure of one in three Indigenous children were removed and a minimum of one in 10, and stated that no Indigenous family is untouched by forced separation.iii

 The lack of accurate records (some of which were deliberately destroyed or not created in the first place) also prevents many family members wishing to be reunited from finding each other.

 One of the main recommendations from the Bringing Them Home report was for the government to make a national apology to the Stolen Generations.
 This finally took place on 13 February 2008 and is another featured moment.

 The Aborigines Protection Act was finally repealed in 1969 but the legacy of the legislation and that of other states endures among the thousands of Stolen Generations in Australia.
 Many remain deeply traumatised by their experience as children.
 Because this trauma can be trans-generational, these policies continue to affect the Aboriginal and Torres Strait community today.